LFL3DI/LFL3DI/README.md

 model = YOLO('yolov8s.pt')

 **Training the custom model**
-results = model.train(
-   data= provide absolute path to the data.yaml file.
+path = provide absolute path to the data.yaml file.
 This file is present in the Lidar-6 folder.
-This folder contains the custom taining, test and validation data, epochs=5, name='yolov8s_custom')
+This folder contains the custom taining, test and validation data results = model.train( data= path, epochs=5, name='yolov8s_custom')